FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 I think it's important to point out in this Puppy FAQs page that dogs suffer from allergies just as people do!

-There are many different causes and triggers for canine allergies, but most result in skin problems and symptoms.
+There are many different causes and triggers for dog allergies, but most result in skin problems and a variety of allergies